-Development process commonly refers to a system for executing software development work.
+Development process commonly refers to a system for planning, executing, and tracking software development work.
 An effective iterative development process enables a team to maintain a queue of work and incrementally service that queue in a way that allows them to not only deliver work, but to also provide projection for work farther back in the queue.

 The nature of software development varies enough that no single process can address all types of work.
 Most iterative development processes fall into one of two major categories, either Batch or Continuous.